Rice vs. Texas Southern NCAA Football Odds, Plays and Insights | September 25, 2021

-The Rice Owls (0-3) are heavily favored by 21.5 points against the FCS Texas Southern Tigers on Saturday, September 25, 2021 at Rice Stadium.
-The over/under is 54.5 in this matchup.
+The Rice Owls (0-3) are heavily favored by 34 points over the FCS Texas Southern Tigers on Saturday, September 25, 2021 at Rice Stadium.
+This game has an over/under of 54.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.